zopefoundation/Zope/src/ZPublisher/request_params.rst

 --------

 An encoding directive tells the converting process the encoding of the parameter value.
-Typical encodings are "utf8", "latin1" ...
+Typical encodings are e.g. "utf8" or  "latin1".

-An encoding directive is ignored, if the parameter does not have a converter directive as well.
-In some sense, the encoding directive informs the converter about the value's encoding.
+An encoding directive is ignored if the parameter does not have a converter directive as well.
-If there is no encoding directive, the converter uses the default encoding (specified via the configuration option ``zpublisher-default-encoding``).
+If there is no encoding directive, the converter uses the default encoding as specified by the Zope configuration option ``zpublisher-default-encoding``.
+The default value for this configuration option in Zope 4 is ``utf-8``.

 In principle, Zope supports any encoding known by the ``codecs`` module.
 However, the converter may impose restrictions.